ufricke/telegram_bot/README.md

 3. Set up Environment Variables:

     Create a `.env` file in the project root directory.
-    Add your Telegram bot API token and chat ID to the `.env` file:
+    Add your API tokens to the `.env` file:
     ```
     API_TOKEN=YOUR_API_TOKEN
     OPEN_AI_API_KEY=YOUR_OPENAI_API_KEY